We define high availability (HA) as the ability for the system to continue functioning after failure of one or more of the servers.

 </ha-policy>

-• broker session_ms must be >= 2 * server tick time and <= 20 * server tick time as by ZooKeeper 3.6.3 admin guide: it directly impacts how fast a backup can failover to an isolated/killed/unresponsive live; the higher, the slower.
+• Broker session_ms must be ≥ 2 * server tick time and ≤ 20 * server tick time as by ZooKeeper 3.6.3 admin guide.
+This directly impacts how fast a backup can failover to an isolated/killed/unresponsive primary.
+The higher, the slower.

 • GC on broker machine should allow keeping GC pauses within 1/3 of session_ms in order to let the ZooKeeper heartbeat protocol work reliably.
 If that is not possible, it is better to increase session_ms, accepting a slower failover.

-• network isolation protection requires configuring >=3 ZooKeeper nodes
+• Network isolation protection requires configuring ≥3 ZooKeeper nodes

 As noted previously, session-ms affects the failover duration.
-The passive broker can activate after session-ms expires or if the active broker voluntary gives up its role e.g. during a fail-back/manual broker stop, it happens immediately.
+The passive broker can activate after session-ms expires or if the active broker voluntary gives up its role (e.g. during a failback/manual broker stop, it happens immediately).

 For the former case (session expiration with active broker no longer present), the passive broker can detect an unresponsive active broker by using: